siddhesh-001/Apache-Web-Server-Log-Analysis-Project/README.md

 # Apache Web Server Log Analysis Lab Project

- project demonstrates how to **analyze Apache web server logs to detect suspicious activity** using Linux command-line tools.
+This project demonstrates how to **analyze Apache web server logs to detect suspicious activity** using Linux command-line tools.

 The lab simulates **automated scanning and brute-force style web requests** and investigates the resulting logs to identify abnormal behavior.